2025-ilaria/project-/llm-prompts.md

 <img width="602" height="169" alt="image" src="https://github.com/user-attachments/assets/155e8df5-a588-4ccc-9af1-c8080f49f2bb" />

-✅**LLMS comparison**:
+✅ **LLMS comparison**:

-Chat GPT gave us a more precise answer, but both provided the information that we were looking for.
+ChatGPT gave us a more precise answer, but both provided the information that we were looking for.

 ## 2️⃣ Missing information: the architects' names

-Using a zero-shot technique, we prompted ChatGPT to retrieve information about the architects who designed the Teatro Massimo in Palermo.
+Using a **zero-shot technique**, we prompted ChatGPT to retrieve information about the architects who designed the Teatro Massimo di Palermo.

 ### [ChatGPT](https://chat.openai.com/)